paszu/3DSRepo/Part-3-(arm9loaderhax).md

 ##### Section IV - Restoring the System

+**If, before following this guide, you already had an EmuNAND or RedNAND setup and would like to move the contents of your previous EmuNAND or RedNAND to your new SysNAND CFW, now is the time to [follow Move RedNAND](Move-RedNAND).**

 1. Open Hourglass9 from arm9loaderhax by holding Start on boot
 1. Go to "SysNAND Backup/Restore..."
 2. Select "SysNAND Restore"
 3. Confirm and restore from `NANDmin.bin`
 4. Your device should now be able to boot properly once more.
   + If you get a black screen, [follow this troubleshooting guide](https://github.com/AuroraWright/Luma3DS/wiki/FAQ-and-Troubleshooting#i-get-a-black-screen-on-boot-with-an-old-3ds-which-has-been-downgraded-from-the-gateway-menu-in-the-past)
+  + If you do not have any usable NAND backups, [follow 9.2.0 ctrtransfer](9.2.0-ctrtransfer) starting on Step 4

 ##### Section V - Injecting FBI

+**If you restored an EmuNAND or RedNAND that already contains FBI as part of the last section, you can skip this section.**

-1. Open Hourglass9 from arm9loaderhax by holding Start on boot
+1. Open Hourglass9 from arm9loaderhax by holding (Start) on boot
 11. Go to "SysNAND Backup/Restore", then select the "Health&Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
 12. Press (Select) to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generator, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder